-- (a) describe the life cycle, effect and method of spread of one pest from each of the following: - biting and chewing pests (e.g. grasshoppers, locusts, termites, leaf miners and beetles) - piercing and sucking pests (e.g. aphids, Bagrada bugs, mealy bugs and scale insects) - boring pests (e.g. weevils, stalk borer and American bollworm (Heliothus spp.)); - (b) name and describe the mode of action of chemical controls for pests including contact pesticides and systemic pesticides and understand the appropriate use of these pesticides in controlling pests in the groups listed above;

-- (c) describe biological and biotechnical methods of controlling pests; - (d) describe methods of cultural pest control including rotation and catch cropping; - (e) describe the mode of infection, harmful effects, prevention and control of one named plant disease from each of the following groups: - bacterial diseases, fungal diseases and viral diseases; - (f) explain the importance and methods of safe handling of farm chemicals, including the use of specifically designed protective clothing, correct dilution and mixing, precautions before, during and after application and avoidance of pollution when cleaning spraying equipment; - (g) explain the importance of safe storage of farm chemicals to include chemicals that are toxic e.g. insecticides and flammable e.g. fuels.
+- (a) identify one named local weed species of a crop and describe its harmful effects and the mode of spread; - (b) explain methods of weed control including cultural, mechanical and chemical methods; - (c) describe the life cycle, effect and method of spread of one pest from each of the following: - biting and chewing pests (e.g. grasshoppers, locusts, termites, leaf miners and beetles) - piercing and sucking pests (e.g. aphids, Bagrada bugs, mealy bugs and scale insects) - boring pests (e.g. weevils, stalk borer and American bollworm (Helicoverpa armigera)); - (d) name and describe the mode of action of chemical controls for pests including contact pesticides and systemic pesticides and understand the appropriate use of these pesticides in controlling pests in the groups listed above; - (e) describe biological and biotechnical methods of controlling pests; - (f) describe methods of cultural pest control including rotation and catch cropping; - (g) describe the mode of infection, harmful effects, prevention and control of one named plant disease from each of the following groups: - bacterial diseases, fungal diseases and viral diseases; - (h) explain the importance and methods of safe handling of farm chemicals, including the use of specifically designed protective clothing, correct dilution and mixing, precautions before, during and after application and avoidance of pollution when cleaning spraying equipment; - (i) explain the importance of safe storage of farm chemicals to include chemicals that are toxic e.g. herbicides, insecticides and flammable e.g. fuels.